micaelramos/simbr-cleaner/README.md

 [{"death_date": "2019-12-09T00:00:00", "death_time": "2210", "country_of_origin": "829", "city_code": "290280", "birth_date": "1930-05-11T00:00:00", "ethnicity": "4", "marital_status": "3", "education_level": "1", "occupation": "999993", "city_of_residence": "290280", "place_of_death": "1", "city_of_death": "290280", "was_medically_assisted": "", "had_surgery": "", "is_confirmed_by_autopsy": "", "cause_of_death": "I219", "death_condition": "", "was_work_related": "", "info_source": "", "original_cause_of_death": "I219", "was_investigated": "", "age": 489, "gender": "1"}]
 ```

-## Data Dictionaries and other info
+## Data Dictionaries and Other Info

 The SIM specific data dictionaries are also included on folder "SIM_data_dicts", original files for the dictionaries
 and further dataset information can be found at Fiocruz website: